fgrehm/blog/_posts/2014-08-26-devstep-development-environments-powered-by-docker-and-buildpacks.md

 > I want to git clone and run a single command to hack on any software project.

 Intrigued?
-Check out the demo below of my "canonical [Discourse](http://www.discourse.org/) example" and read on for more :smiley:
+Check out the demo below of my "canonical [Discourse](http://www.discourse.org/) example" and read on for more :)

 <div class="flash-video">
   <div>